meg-simula/meg-simula.github.io/index.md

 <h3 id="future">Upcoming events (selection)</h3>

+<p>2026-02-02: Jørgen Dokken and I are organizing a FEniCS-in-the-Wild Hackathon, truly in the wild, at Finse, Norway (Feb 2-3 2026).
+Looking forward to 2 days of collaborative coding, the serenity at Finse (also known as the ice planet <a href="https://en.wikipedia.org/wiki/Hoth">Hoth</a>), and the hospitality of <a href="https://www.steinboligen.no/">Steinboligen</a>. </p>

 <p>2026-03-17: I've been invited to speak at the ISMRM Workshop on Fluids, Flows & Clearance in the Brain: What Can We Image & How Should It Be Interpreted? at Yale University, New Haven, CT, US (Mar 17-19 2026) </p>

 <p>2026-05-04: I will participate in the Erwin Schrödinger Institut Thematic Programme on <a href="https://www.esi.ac.at/events/e585/">Differential Complexes: Theory, Discretization, and Applications</a> (May 4-8 2026). </p>